 Choice of law

 Generally, the terms and conditions of the Access Agreements and GTC's will be governed by New York law.
-There may be exceptions to this where existing terms and conditions are governed by a different law.
 Are there any overriding laws in your jurisdiction, which would impose a different governing law?
-If not, can we generally assume that New York law will govern enforcement and formation of these contracts and any trades in your jurisdiction?
+If not, can we generally assume that New York law will govern enforcement and formation of these contracts and any trades with counterparties in your jurisdiction?

+There may be exceptions to this where existing master agreements or terms and conditions are governed by a different law.
+Also we would need to know if the GTC’s for physical commodity transactions in your jurisdiction and any Access Agreements entered into with an Enron trading entity located in your jurisdiction will need to be subject to local law.
+If the answer is yes, then we would also need to know if the PA or ETA would also be required to be subject to local law.

 Contract Formation